Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 ### Deactivation status codes

-Below the list of HTTP status codes that can be returned when deleting the webhook subscription
+The following table shows HTTP status codes that can be returned when deleting the webhook subscription:

 | Code          | Comment |
 |---------------|---------|
 | 200 Ok        | Indicates that the subscription has been successfully suspended.
 | 404 Not found | Indicates that the provided identifier does not correspond to an existing SSE subscription.

 When the subscription has `suspended` status, it can no longer be used to open an SSE channel and if an SSE channel was already open it will be closed.

-To reactivate it, follow the same procedure with `active` value (instead of `suspended`).
+To reactivate it, follow the same procedure with `active` value, instead of `suspended`.

 ## Delete a SSE subscription

-To delete an existing SSE subscription, simply delete the corresponding SSE subscription with following request:
+To delete an existing SSE subscription, simply delete the corresponding SSE subscription using the following request:

 ```
 DELETE /streams/subscribers/sse/api/v1/subscriptions/{subscriptionId}